 Katukina Rapé – Nisural

-Made with a mixture of local organic moi Tabaco and the more potent corda tobacco.
+Katukina Nisural was made with a mixture of local organic moi tobacco and the more potent corda tobacco.
 The medicine is prepared with Tsunu ashes, or Tsono as the Katukina say.
-Then there is a herb they call Nisural.
+Then Nisural is added – a minty, nicely scented herb.
 It is from the same family as Apuxury and Pixuri.
-Many of the local herbs go by a variety of names depending on the tribe that uses them.
-Then there are sub species that are very similar but for the small physical distances are quite particular.
-It is used for headaches and clearing negative energies.
+Many of these local herbs go by a variety of names depending on the tribe that uses them.
+There are many subspecies that are very similar, but for the small physical features that distinguish them.
+Nisural is used for headaches and to clear negative energies.

 In the words of the maker: